 The governing board are responsible for monitoring and reviewing this policy.

-This policy will be reviewed every 2 years and shared with the full governing board.
+This policy will be reviewed annually and shared with the full governing board.

-Appendix 1: Personal data breach procedure
+Appendix: Personal data breach procedure

 This procedure is based on guidance on personal data breaches produced by the Information Commissioner's Office (ICO).